nodesman/conductor/README.md

-# Gemini Prompt Scaffolding CLI
+# Conductor AI

 This project is a command-line interface (CLI) tool designed to help software engineers use Google's Gemini more effectively and thoughtfully.
+It's an opinionated workflow engine for guiding AI in software engineering.

 ## The Problem